1TeaL/Noctis/Uploadstuff/README.md

 ## Latest Changelog, Next update(s)

+- 1.4.0-
+    - Bug fixes
+        - Fixed issue with Polearm Double Dragoon Thrust when used during a jump cancel- only worked when polearm was set to primary, not secondary or special.
+    - Changes
+        - Swapped Polearm backward (the backhop) and Polearm swap backward (the polearm throw) inputs.
+Now polearm backward will throw the polearm with the fast animation, and now does less damage instead.
+This was to improve the flow of combat.
 - 1.3.0-
     - Bug fixes
         - Previously not mentioned but Greatsword neutral properly sends enemies up, and attackspeed does not increase the amount of force for any attack anymore